apoorvKautilya21/Data-Structures-And-Algorithm-in-C-/DataStewardStory.md

 - highly praised by PMs and directors
 - changed my mindset from hesitation to confidence and lead the feature through ambiguity

+Metrics
+The ‘30% improvement in issue tracking efficiency’ came from internal tracking: after this dashboard was released, internal teams reported a clear drop in time taken to triage and understand error distribution — especially through components like ‘Exceptions by Assignee’ and ‘Age of Exceptions.’
+PMs also observed fewer context-switches across modules, which saved time in handling errors.”

+The ‘40% reduction in manual intervention’ came from flow-level UI features I developed — such as error retry, assignment, and tagging — directly from the dashboard.
+These actions previously required navigating into individual records or using backend tools.
+After launch, we saw a significant drop in manual tickets and task switches for these operations.”
+(Playwright Automation)